sensu/sensu-docs-legacy/source/docs/0.12/api.md

 ## Clients

-The client endpoints allows you to list, delete and get the histroy of clients.
+The client endpoints allows you to list, delete and get the history of clients.

 base-url `http://localhost:4567/clients`